-History of The London Marathon Charitable Trust
+History of The London Marathon Charitable Trust and How We Operate

 Chris and John established both organisations with complementary aims:

 - London Marathon Events Ltd is constantly working to grow and improve the mass-participation sporting events it organises, the amounts raised by participants for charities and the positive impacts generated by inspiring people to take up sport.